[LUM#12] Towards depopulated oceans

-Reducing greenhouse gas emissions could (also) protect marine biodiversity.
+Reducing greenhouse gas emissions would (also) protect marine biodiversity.
 A new study shows that global warming will drastically reduce the abundance of animals in the ocean.

 A warmer, less populated ocean.
-That's what's on the horizon for 2100, according to the most comprehensive analysis of the effects of climate change on marine ecosystems published to date.
-According to the study, if greenhouse gas emissions continue at their current rate, 17% of the world's marine animal biomass could disappear by 2100: "This is the total weight of marine animals such as fish, invertebrates and marine mammals in the ocean," explain Yunne Shin and Olivier Maury, co-authors of the study and researchers at the Marbec laboratory (Marine Biodiversity, Exploitation and Conservation).
+That is what lies ahead by 2100, according to the most comprehensive analysis of the effects of climate change on marine ecosystems published to date.
+According to this study, if greenhouse gas emissions continue at the current rate, 17% of the world's marine animal biomass could disappear by 2100.
+"This refers to the total weight of marine animals such as fish, invertebrates, and marine mammals in the ocean," explain Yunne Shin and Olivier Maury, co-authors of the study and researchers at the Marbec laboratory ( Marine Biodiversity, Exploitation, and Conservation).

 Large marine animals under threat